n42r/business-card/README.md

 - [Canva.com](https://www.canva.com/): I initially started using canva.com to design the card, and it went a long way (80% of the way).
 I ended up aborting this direction because I was in a hurry to print and have the card.
 They offer templates, an online editing tool, and a coupled printing service.
 In general, if you don't know or want to learn graphics editing tools like GIMP, and you don't have a local printing shop or service you already know or trust, then using canva.com as an 360 degrees solution, might be a good option.
 It is also possible to download your designed card in some okay formats, but to get the SVG format (for highest quality) you have to sign up.
 Finally, I can't vouch for their printing service because I did not try it.

 ## Color Palette
 Regarding the color palette, I think it is no secret that I was aiming for a dark mode effect.
 I took inspiration from github's dark mode, which is neat.
 But I added a touch of red to both colors and explored that space until something worked.
-Basically, I felt the original colors for the card would be too 'sharp,' for lack of a better word, so I explored adding some red into them and this is what I ended up in.
+Basically, I felt the original colors for the card would be too 'sharp and cold,' so I explored adding some red into them until I got a hint of what I was looking for.
 ![](dark-twisted-color-palette.png)

 ## Type

-I have several typefaces that I fancy, and [Montserrat](https://en.wikipedia.org/wiki/Montserrat_(typeface) is one of them.
+I have several typefaces that I fancy and [Montserrat](https://en.wikipedia.org/wiki/Montserrat_(typeface)) is one of them.
 Started in 2010, it is released under the SIL Open Font License, so it is freely available.
 It is also the type used on my personal webpage that is reachable via the QR-code scanning, although I don't think anyone would realize that.

 ## Figure Workflow (SVG is your friend)